 She is particularly interested in the integration of circulating tumor DNA studies for the study of clonal evolution.
 Future aims are to integrate both prognostic and predictive biomarkers into integrative treatment approaches for high risk pediatric cancer patients, while working towards a better understanding of the underlying genetic and epigenetic modifications involved in the oncogenesis and tumor progression of this disease.

 Adela Cañete is a pediatric oncologist in La Fe ( Valencia), associate professor of Pediatrics at the University of Valencia and scientific director of RETI-SEHOP.
 After her medical studies and board certificate in Pediatrics in Valencia, she completed her training as research fellow at MSKCC in New York, working in neuroblastoma.
 She completed her PhD in 1998 and continue with her clinical work and research focused in this field since then.
 She has been founding member of SIOPEN and actively participates in it.
-Currently, she is leading the non-high risk neuroblastoma trial in SIOPEN , LINES (Eudract number: 2010-021396-81) and is a member of the SIOPEN executive committee.
+Currently, she is leading the non-high risk neuroblastoma trial in SIOPEN , LINES (Eudract number: 2010-021396-81) and is Spain country representative within the SIOPEN executive committee.

 Dr Aleksandra Wieczorek is a pediatric oncologist at Pediatric Oncology/Hematology Department, Institute of Pediatric, Jagiellonian University Medical College.
 After her medical studies, she completed her clinical training in St Anna Kinderspital in Vienna, Austria.
 She completed her PhD in 2009 and continues with her clinical work and research focused in neuroblastoma field; she also works as a teacher at Jagiellonian University Medical College.